kayleyseow/Ultimate-Tic-Tac-Toe/README.md

 #### Kayley/Crystal/Vincent/Anika

 > This is going to be our official-ish github repo, not that we have anything done yet.
-### Here will be tests for making sure that all of have the ability to commit.
-- [x] Vincent: "I did a thing"
-- [x] Kayley: "Good Morning, Kayley's tryna add somethin :octocat:! trying another commit before going back to class :)"
-- [x] Crystal: "Hi guys :D Thank you to Vincent for helping me"
-- [x] Anika: "ok ! "
-- [ ] Tiffany: "Hi"
 ### Here is a list of things that we need to do.
 > feel free to fix this list as fit.
 - [x] Make a group
-- [ ] Make sure everybody has the ability to access and commit to the repo
+- [x] Make sure everybody has the ability to access and commit to the repo
 - [ ] Perhaps find out a better way of collaboration
 <br>  are we just sticking with github or using something like teletype or liveshare?
 <br>  [ ] Teletype